Sonder- und Ehrenhaft: Classification

-The latter category also included the "personal prisoners of the Führer" – opponents of the regime too prominent to be killed outright, as well as people like Hitler's failed assassin Georg Elser, who was initially kept alive with the intention of putting him on a show trial after the war.
+The latter category also included the "personal prisoners of the Führer" – opponents of the Nazi regime too prominent to be killed outright, as well as people like Hitler's failed assassin Georg Elser, who was initially kept alive with the intention of putting him on a show trial after the war.

 Prisons

 The SS-Reichssicherheitshauptamt, led by Heinrich Himmler, was responsible for the detention of the Sonder- und Ehrenhäftlinge.
 It built special detention centers for these prisoners in or near several concentration camps.
 Most of these facilities were much more comfortable than the camps' normal prisoner barracks.

-As the war wore on, the SS increasingly requisitioned a great number of hotels, castles, palaces and mansions and repurposed them as detention centers.
+As the war wore on, the SS increasingly requisitioned a great number of hotels, castles, palaces and mansions, and repurposed them as detention centers.
 These included: